-The restaurant at the Valldemossa hotel offers classic elegance, superior quality food and a divine setting on the terrace with views to the town.
-Highly recommended! […] Restaurant at Valldemossa Hotel
+The restaurant at the Valldemossa hotel offers classic elegance, superior-quality food and a divine setting on the terrace with views to the famous village. […] Restaurant at Valldemossa Hotel

 Whatever your budget, taste, style or location, we have a superb option for you in our thoroughly-researched list of the best restaurants on Mallorca in 2016.
 Read Now! […] 101 Top Restaurant Guide 2016